2020–21 Australian tropical cyclone outlook

-Trade winds for the 5 days ending 11 October were stronger than average over the western half of the tropical Pacific.
-More generally, Pacific trade winds have been stronger than average in recent months.
+Trade winds for the 5 days ending 25 October were stronger than average over the western half of the tropical Pacific.

 During El Niño there is a sustained weakening, or even reversal, of the trade winds across much of the tropical Pacific.
 Conversely, during La Niña, there is a sustained strengthening of the trade winds.

-The Madden-Julian Oscillation (MJO) is in the Maritime Continent, and is expected to increase in strength as it moves into the Western Pacific Ocean.
-At this time of the year, the MJO may increase the likelihood of above average rainfall over south-east Australia as it passes through the western Pacific.
+The Madden-Julian Oscillation (MJO) is in the western Pacific Ocean, and is expected to remain at moderate strength as it moves across the Pacific Ocean.
+At this time of the year, the MJO may increase the likelihood of above average rainfall over northern Queensland and the Top End while crossing the Pacific.

 Cloudiness near the Date Line was below average over the past fortnight and has generally been below average since early to mid-March.

 Equatorial cloudiness near the Date Line typically increases during El Niño (negative OLR anomalies) and decreases during La Niña (positive OLR anomalies).

 The four-month sequence of equatorial Pacific sub-surface temperature anomalies (to 22 October) shows cooler than average water extending across the top 200 m of the sub-surface of the equatorial Pacific from around the Date Line and eastward across the basin.
 The strength and extent of cooler than average water has increased month-on-month since July.